Dynamical Prevention of Topological Defect Formation: Higgs dynamics with a negative coupling: thermal case

 The oscillation of the inflaton after inflation drives the reheating process.
 We assume that the inflaton perturbatively decays into $\chi$ particles after the end of inflation and that $\chi$ particles are thermalized instantaneously.
 The coupling to thermalized $\chi$ provides a thermal mass for $\sigma$:

 The thermal contribution is negative, which keeps $\sigma$ away from the origin during the post-inflationary evolution.
-For a sufficiently high temperature, $T \gg H$, the thermal mass term dominates, and the potential minimum is
+For sufficiently high temperatures, $T \gg H$, the thermal mass term dominates, and the potential minimum is

 around which the mass squared for $\sigma$ is $\lambda_{\chi\sigma} T^2 / 6$.
 Thus, $\sigma$ is strongly stabilized at this temperature-dependent minimum.\footnote{ This situation is sometimes called ``inverse symmetry breaking'', since the symmetry breaking happens at high temperature~\cite{Weinberg:1974hy,Dvali:1995cc}.
 See also Refs.~\cite{Jansen:1998rj,Pinto:1999pg} for lattice studies.
-This idea may also be applied to the electroweak symmetry breaking~\cite{Meade:2018saz,Baldes:2018nel}. } Actually the ratio of the oscillation amplitude of $\sigma$ around the temporal minimum $\delta\sigma$ and $ \sigma_{{\rm min},T}$ scales as~\cite{Murai:2024alz}
+This idea may also be applied to the electroweak symmetry breaking~\cite{Meade:2018saz,Baldes:2018nel} and the PQ symmetry breaking~\cite{Dvali:1995cc,Ramazanov:2022kbd}. } Actually the ratio of the oscillation amplitude of $\sigma$ around the temporary minimum $\delta\sigma$ and $ \sigma_{{\rm min},T}$ scales as~\cite{Murai:2024alz}

 where $T_{\rm R}$ denotes the reheating temperature and assumed matter domination for $T>T_{\rm R}$.
 Therefore, before the completion of the reheating, the relative amplitude decreases and the Higgs field is safely stabilized at the temperature-dependent minimum thereafter.